ogrisel/stanbol-isbn/README.md

-Configure a new Keyword Linking enhancement engine on Stanbol and make it use the `dbp-ont:isbn` property and the newly registered referenced site of "Exerice 1".
+Configure a new Keyword Linking enhancement engine on Stanbol and make it use the `dbp-ont:isbn` property and the newly registered referenced site of "Exercise 1".

 This can be done by following the intructions of the second part of the online documentation on [Working with Custom Vocabularies]( http://stanbol.apache.org/docs/trunk/customvocabulary.html).

-Test it by configuring a new `List Chain` component configuration in the felix console of the stanbol server where the configuration is deployed.
+Test it by configuring a new `List Chain` component configuration in the system console of your Stanbol server.

 ## Exercise 3: Unknow ISBN detection with a custom Enhancement Engine